akka/akka/akka-docs/java/testing.rst

 .. includecode:: code/docs/testkit/TestKitDocTest.java
    :include: test-special-probe

-You have complete flexibility here in mixing and matching the :class:`TestKit` facilities with your own checks and choosing an intuitive name for it.
+You have complete flexibility here in mixing and matching the :class:`JavaTestKit` facilities with your own checks and choosing an intuitive name for it.
 In real life your code will probably be a bit more complicated than the example given above; just use the power!

 Replying to Messages Received by Probes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The probes keep track of the communications channel for replies, if possible, so they can also reply:
+The probe stores the sender of the last dequeued message (i.e. after its ``expectMsg*`` reception), which may be retrieved using the :meth:`getLastSender()` method.
+This information can also implicitly be used for having the probe reply to the last received message:

 .. includecode:: code/docs/testkit/TestKitDocTest.java#test-probe-reply

 Forwarding Messages Received by Probes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Given a destination actor ``dest`` which in the nominal actor network would receive a message from actor ``source``.
-If you arrange for the message to be sent to a :class:`TestProbe` ``probe`` instead, you can make assertions concerning volume and timing of the message flow while still keeping the network functioning:
+The probe can also forward a received message (i.e. after its ``expectMsg*`` reception), retaining the original sender:

-.. includecode:: code/docs/testkit/TestKitDocTest.java
+.. includecode:: code/docs/testkit/TestKitDocTest.java#test-probe-forward
-   :include: test-probe-forward-actors,test-probe-forward

-The ``dest`` actor will receive the same message invocation as if no test probe had intervened.

 Auto-Pilot
 ^^^^^^^^^^